ognjenperisic/Protein-folding/README.md

 The fist version was written when I was a grad student.

 The second version was written much latter.
 That version uses vector class.
-It is much slower than the bare bones version.

 There are also two scripts added.
 The first one is the analysis code (displays the folded protein and the energy of the system).